Content on this page was generated by AI and has not been manually reviewed.

 Is Surfshark extension safe for a public Wi‑Fi network?

 Yes.
 When connected to Surfshark’s VPN servers, your traffic is encrypted, which significantly mitigates eavesdropping risks on public networks.
-Edge secure network vpn not showing
+Proxy in edge browser 2026

 Can I use the extension without a full VPN app?